 Steps for Becoming a Licensed Social Worker in Alabama

 With a minimum of a BSW, you can apply with the BSWE to become a licensed bachelor social worker (LBSW).
-With a master’s degree, you can apply to become a licensed graduate social worker (LGSW), licensed certified social worker (LCSW), and finally, a Association of Social Workers Board (ASWB) exam for that level, but unlike many other states, Alabama allows you to work in the field once you have become “license eligible,” and gives you up to one year to pass the ASWB exam in order to receive a license.
+With a master’s degree, you can apply to become a licensed graduate social worker (LGSW), licensed certified social worker (LCSW), and finally, a PIP-certified social worker.
+Licensing at all levels offered by the Board require you to pass the national Association of Social Workers Board (ASWB) exam for that level, but unlike many other states, Alabama allows you to work in the field once you have become “license eligible,” and gives you up to one year to pass the ASWB exam in order to receive a license.

 Licensed Bachelor Social Worker (LBSW)